shawnjr222/thisishowwecope/README.md

 # An online card game that builds equity for our lived experiences under global capitalism.
-Design + code by Shawn Jr.
+Design + Code by Shawn Jr.